abmoh4219/moodflix/README.md

 Run the Development Server
 ```
 Deployment
-To deploy your app, you can use platforms like Vercel or Netlify.
+ -To deploy your app, you can use platforms like Vercel or Netlify.

 License
-This project is licensed under the MIT License - see the LICENSE file for details.
+ -This project is licensed under the MIT License - see the LICENSE file for details.